Screen capture from the original Fast Company Post was modified.

 Regret.
 At the end of many a strategic planning processes lies regret.
 Countless hours spent creating a document that doesn’t get used, seldom gets referred to, and for the most part isn’t applied in day-to-day decision-making.
 The way to avoid regret: Make components out of the strategic plan, make it accessible and contextual.
 When making a big decision, run that decision through the mill that is vision and strategy.
 Build a working relationship with strategy.
 Learn the nuances and subtitles that run through day-to-day work.
 If “blind optimism” drives a belief that creating a plan is good enough, you will find that a likely path to regret.

 In the future, only the rules of nature remain certain.
-Economic and political, technological and social, even environmental rules may change dramatically, and in ways contrary to trends and common assumptions.
-If a strategic plan grounds itself in deep analysis and false surety it will not reflect the changing rules that govern the unfolding of history.
+Economic and political, technological and social, and even environmental rules may change dramatically and in ways contrary to trends and common assumptions.
+If a strategic plan grounds itself in deep analysis and false surety, it will not reflect the changing rules that govern the unfolding of history.
 Strategy should challenge assumptions constantly, not codify and institutionalize them.

 Strategy is active.
 Strategy requires execution.
 A strategic plan only matters if it results in action.
 Strategy also requires feedback.
 Static, aging strategies encourage acting without thinking.
 Strategy requires constant refreshing, reinvention, and reorientation.
 A good strategy remains firmly planted in the current reality, not the reality of its conception–or some reality you hope may eventually occur.
 The present is where life-cycle and renewal take place, and that is where strategies should live.